shellpflanzerl/shellpflanzerl.github.com/content/blog/Tips/prevent_systems_from_fsck.md

 How can this be achieved?

 1. Check if the files /forcefsck or /.autofsck exists in your root directory.
 Delete them.
-2. Set the fs_passno in your /etc/fsck entry to zero (0).
+2. Set the fs_passno in your /etc/fstab entry to zero (This is the last value in a line)
 3. If you are using a system with systemd you can simply add 'fsck=skip' to your boot options.

 To check if a system is running a fsck on the next reboot you can check if the mount count or the